AlexMoncholi/wildlandsWeb/README.md

 This web uses a number of open source projects to work properly:

-- [NextJS] - As a React framework and used for SSR
+- [NextJS] - As a React framework.
-- [CSS3] - Animations done with CSS3
+- [CSS3] - Animations done with CSS3.
-- [SASS] - The stylesheet has been made with SASS from scratch
+- [SASS] - The stylesheet has been made with SASS from scratch.
 - [StableDiffusion] - Images created with IA.
-- [node.js] and [NginX] for the server
+- [node.js] and [NginX] for the server.

 ## Installation